solarpx/ethers-abirpc/README.md

 }
 ```

+Note that the `abigen!` macro generates the rust bindings for the contract ABI, and is required for `abirpc!` to function.

 ### ABI management

-ABI inclusion occurs at compile time.
 ABI files can be located anywhere on the system, and multiple ABIs can be initialized within the same `.rs` file.

 ```rust
 use ethers_abirpc::prelude::*;